SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 Rarity interrupts my thought process, making me suddenly aware of the blush intensifying on my face.
 "Rainbow, are you alright?
 Your face is rather flush."

-My stomach grumbles as I find my excuse.
+My stomach grumbles and I find my excuse.
 "I'm hungry, could you feed us?"

 *Nice save.*

-"Absolutely, darling, come on into the kitchen," Rarity says before leading up into the kitchen.
+"Absolutely darling, come on into the kitchen," Rarity says before leading us into the kitchen.

 We sit down in two chairs placed beside each other.